RedjetIsRaging/7LakesHackathon/README.md

 # 7LakesHackathon
 This project is for the 2021-2022 SLHS Hackathon.
-The topic is
+The topic is the "Power of One".